ED ON CAMPUS PRESIDENTIAL RESPONSIBILITIES

 How else can I build my organization on campus?

 Here are some other ideas: Set up a booth at your campus’ beginning-of-school-year activities fair; visit journalism, communication, and English classes and pass around a sign-up sheet for interested parties; hold a kick-off event where anyone who’s interested can come learn about Ed on Campus and, in turn, the magazine industry.
-Please contact Grace if you would like any assistance with your on-campus event ideas.
+Please contact Ashley if you would like any assistance with your on-campus event ideas.

 How do you communicate with your chapter “members”?

 After you’ve gathered names of interested students, start an email listserv where you can easily contact them and let them know about the events and activities you plan.
 Send them email blasts or notes about upcoming events and polls to find out what kind of event they’d be most interested in.
 Also, use Facebook, Twitter, Instagram—whatever you like.
 Additionally, you could start a website and blog for you chapter, if you wanted.
 Syracuse University, for example, has a great website promoting all they do.
-Just let Karen or Sarah know before you start your own site or blog.
+Just let Karen know before you start your own site or blog.
 Please update Rachel when your social media handles, websites, and blogs are created so that she can update your chapter information.

 How many events a year should I have?
 What do I need to tell you guys?